miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/C Programming/C Programming Notes.md

 ETER
 ASSUME
-Socrate - singurul intangibil in axiomele sale Aristotel - logica - multimi, boolean, a compartimentat ai
+Socrate - singurul intangibil in axiomele sale Aristotel - logica - multimi, boolean, axioma dihotomiei Boole in c there is no bool

+the world: half tech, half philosophy

 BOOKS & MOVIES:
 "The C programming Language"
 "The art of computer programming"
 "The sting"
 "La vita e bella"
+"The last dance"

+cel maimic tip